screego/server/docs/README.md

 # screego/server

-Screego was created because of a displeasure against corporate chatting solutions.
-For developers, screen sharing shouldn't be optimized for low bandwidth or presenting some slides.
-It should be high definition, that you still can read the tiny font of your colleague.
-No more, "wait a minute, the stream isn't updating".
+In the past I've had some problems sharing my screen with coworkers using corporate chatting solutions like Microsoft Teams.
+I wanted to show them some of my code, but either the stream lagged several seconds behind or the quality was so poor that my colleagues couldn't read the code.
+Or both.

+That's why I created screego.
+It allows you to share your screen with good quality and low latency.
 Screego is an addition to existing software and only helps to share your screen.
 Nothing else (:.

 ## Features